swiss-art-research-net/docs.swissartresearch/docs/et/event.md

 ### Intention

 Events, as planned social occasions and interactions, usually take place with a particular intention in mind.
 In the case of formal events, such intentions are usually formalized as lists of topics.
-The description of the reasons motivating an event are important in its analysis.
-In this information category we gather together descriptors for documenting this data.
+The description of the reasons motivating an event are essential in its analysis.
+In this information category, we gather together descriptors for documenting this data.

 <table>
   <tr>